lspecia/QualityEstimation/README.md

 ## Ranking

 Participants will submit a ranking of translations (no ties allowed, for simplicity), without necessarily giving any explicit scores for translations.
 The ranks should be represented as indexes 1 to N (where N is the number of lines in the test; 1 means highest quality, N means lowest quality).
 These ranks are used to rank the test set and then divide it into n quantiles (e.g., for n=2, it reflects a separation between the "high-quality" quantile and the "low-quality" quantile).
 The evaluation will be performed in terms of DeltaAvg, the average difference over n between the scores of the top quantiles and the overall score of the test set.
-(E.g., for a test set of 500 instances of score 4.0 and 500 instance of score 2.0, for a perfect separation of the two subsets,  DeltaAvg[2]=4.0-3.0=1.0 (for n=2 quantiles); DeltaAvg is the average over DeltaAvg[2], DeltaAvg[3], etc., which yields a value of 0.77.
+(E.g., for a test set of 500 instances of score 4.0 and 500 instance of score 2.0, for a perfect separation of the two subsets,  DeltaAvg[2]=4.0-3.0=1.0 (for n=2 quantiles); DeltaAvg is the average over DeltaAvg[2], DeltaAvg[3], etc., which yields a value of 0.77 for this particular case.
 In contrast, a random separation yields DeltaAvg[2]=3.0-3.0=0.0 for n=2, and an average value over n of DeltaAvg=0.0).
 Also, the Spearman corellation will be used as a secondary metric.

 ## Scoring